shopware/docs/products/editions/enterprise-edition/search/field-config.md

 # Field-Config
-With the [relevance](relevance.md), the enterprise search offers the possebilieties to customize the searched fields.
+With the [relevance](relevance.md), the enterprise search offers the possibilities to customize the searched fields.

-Here, we want to give you brief information about the internal usage of the different Elasticsearch functionality are used for the full text search of the enterprise search.
+Here, we want to give you brief information about the internal usage of the different Elasticsearch functionalities, which are used for the full text search of the enterprise search.

 ## Filter
 The Enterprise Search adds some additional filters, which will be used by the [analyzer](#analyzer).